silasprincipe/reeffishes/README.md

 # Atlantic reef fish distribution modelling

+## Differences in this branch

+There's a new working version for including depth (bathymetry) in the model.
+This involved producing a finer mesh.
+In this branch we also created a mesh with smaller outer bound and less buffer before simplification of the study area.

+For running this new version, run the files `lgcp_prepare_data_Vbath.R` (but this can be skipped, as the uploaded raster layers are already from this file) and `lgcp_model_acch_Vbath.R`.

+### Results from this test

+- With a finer mesh (n = , integ. points = ), I was able to include depth and the model worked pretty well.
+Estimates for both bathymetry and the other variables were within something normal.
+- Estimated range was much lower than a model with less mesh nodes, whilst the sigma was higher.
+- Predicted lambda was also lower than with less nodes (i.e. with less nodes the value is closer to the actual number of points (see `length(po.pts)`)).
+- Also on this direction, the cross-validation scores for the binomial part of the model (presence-absence) were marginally lower.
+- Removing depth does not alter those findings, thus the reduction on the scores or in the predicted lambda should be because of the higher number of points.

 ## Step-by-step modelling

 1. Data for each species and environmental layers are **all ready to use**, and were prepared with the files starting with `databases_*`, `env_data_*` and `spdata_*`.
 You can start from the next step.